 Charm City.
 A city of neighborhoods.
 Industry.
 Seafood.
 Science.
 Religion.

 These are each hallmarks of the city of Baltimore, the largest city in the state of Maryland.
 Baltimore was first settled in 1729 and soon became a major shipping and commerce center in the mid-Atlantic.
 While the city remains an important shipping port, it is also an important center of finance, industry and science.
 The area has become a leader of innovation in the fields of health and science, due in large part to the presence of Johns Hopkins University and the nearby University of Maryland.
-Accessibility in the city is quite good, with one particular bight spot being the fully accessible public transportation system.
+Accessibility in the city is quite good, with one particular bright spot being the fully accessible public transportation system.

 Baltimore’s public transportation system is fully accessible to the disabled and wheelchair users.
 By using a combination of metro subway, light rail and bus service, wheelchair users can access all parts of the city.
 Information, tips and guidelines for using the city transportation network if you have a mobility challenge can be found below.